David A. Sinclair: Career

 In 2008, Sinclair was promoted to tenured professor at Harvard Medical School.
 A few years later, he also became a conjoint professor at the School of Medical Sciences at the University of New South Wales.
 In 2008, he also joined the scientific advisory board of Shaklee and helped them devise and introduce a product containing resveratrol called "Vivix".
 He later disputed the use of his name and words to promote the supplement, and resigned from the board.

 In 2011, Sinclair co-founded OvaScience along with Michelle Dipp, Aldrich, Westphal, and Jonathan Tilly.
 The company was based on scientific work done by Tilly concerning mammalian oogonial stem cells and work on mitochondria by Sinclair.
 The company merged with Millendo Therapeutics in 2018.
 In 2011, he also co-founded CohBar along with Nir Barzilai and other colleagues.
 CohBar aimed to discover and develop novel peptides derived from mitochondria.
 CohBar delisted from the NASDAQ upon belief that it was a public shell.

 In 2015, he co-founded Metro Biotech along with Washington University in St. Louis professor Dr. Rajendra Apte.
 The pharmaceutical company focused on NAD+ precursors such as NMN.
 He also co-founded Animal Bioscience in 2017 along with his brother Nick.
 The company focuses on small molecule-based therapy for the pet industry.
+In the same year he founded Life Biosciences to develop gene therapies aimed at age-related disease.

 In 2022, Metro Biotech successfully urged the FDA to take actions to take NMN off the market as a supplement because Metro Biotech had registered NMN in investigational new drug applications.
 The following year, he co-founded Tally Health, a supplement company with a stated goal to "change the way we age" at the cellular level.